 Dr Victoria Brooks (Space, Law and Sexuality)

-He welcomes expressions of interest for Doctoral Supervision in areas such as Law and Theory, Law and Art, Systems Theory/Critical Autopoiesis, Deleuze and the Law, Space, Geography and Law, Spatial Justice, Materiality, Object-Oriented Ontology, Sensory Jurisprudence, Environmental Law, International Law, amongst other areas of research interest.
+He welcomes expressions of interest for Doctoral Supervision in areas such as Law and Theory, Law and Art, Systems Theory/Critical Autopoiesis, Deleuze and the Law, Space, Geography and Law, Spatial Justice, Materiality, Object-Oriented Ontology, Sensory Jurisprudence, Environmental Legal Theory, amongst other areas of research interest.

 Andreas's research is radically interdisciplinary.
 He is interested in approaching law and normativity through various disciplines, notably geography, architecture, art, philosophy, political theory and ecology, and through such strands of thought as autopoiesis, Deleuzian studies, feminism, object-oriented ontology and new materialism.

-He is the School's Doctoral Research Director, and the Staff and Graduate Students Research Seminars Convener.
+He is Staff and Graduate Students Research Seminars Convener.

 Doctoral Supervision: Andreas welcomes expressions of interest in areas such as Law and Theory, Systems Theory/Critical Autopoiesis, Deleuze and the Law, Space, Geography and Law, Spatial Justice, Materiality, Object-Oriented Ontology, Sensory Jurisprudence, Environmental Law, amongst other areas of research interest.